Showing posts with label 1990. Show all posts

 Jungle stores are plentiful with supplies but it pays to shop around.

-Casinos are only open at night and great if you have loot burning a hole in your pocket?
+Casinos are only open at night and it's great if you have loot burning a hole in your pocket?

 Jane's big tips